Eradicating Educational Inequities

 Irvin Scott, Ed.D.

 Irvin Scott joined the faculty of Harvard Graduate School of Education during the summer of 2016.
 At Harvard, Scott's concentration is educational leadership.
-In 2017, Scott was tapped to lead a new initiative at Harvard to bring faith and education communities together in what became the Leadership Institute for Faith and Education (LIFE).
+In 2017, Scott was tapped to lead a new initiative at Harvard to bring faith and education communities together in what became the Leadership Initiative for Faith and Education (LIFE).

 "As people of faith in the United States, we experience vast differences in what we believe and how we practice those beliefs; however, I am convinced that what we can agree on is that there are too many children in this country who live in poverty, and one of the ways to right that is through learning, growth and achievement. "